-Continental breakfast at 7:30 a.m. will be followed by an opening presentation, "Local to Global Prediction of Weather, Pestilence, Plagues and Famine."
+Continental breakfast at 7:30 a.m. will be followed by an opening presentation, "Getting Ahead of the Curve: Using Earth Observations to Predict Health Risks."
 The remainder of the day will be devoted to these cutting-edge topics in concurrent interactive sessions:

 - One Medicine One Science Approaches to Health at Two NIH Institutes